Supporting Nutritional Wellness While Using GLP-1 Medications: Essential Vitamin Considerations

 B Vitamins

-- Vitamin B12: Essential for nerve function and red blood cell formation
+- Vitamin B12: Essential for nerve function and red blood cell formation - consider our Vitamin B12 1000mcg Energy Support

 - Folate (B9): Important for DNA synthesis and cellular division